makoConstruct/P1/manual.md

 *"The objective within the game is just to score as much as possible for yourself.
 The objective outside of the game, in the real world, is to learn the way of negotiation, of confronting difference and striving towards the optimal weave."*

+*"There is such a thing as a perfect compromise."*

 *"The point of the game is to reckon honestly with selfishness and atomization, and then find the sacred patterns of coordination that survive it."*

 *"Bicker all you like, but in the end we will all agree, because there will only be one world, and one history, which we will all have to live through together."*

 *"Reducing others' scores will not increase your own."*

 *"The game is kind of cooperative, but also not.
-It's cheeky."*
+It's cheeky.
+It's the spicier variety of cooperation."*

 *"More than one person can win."*